nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 For GP Connect, a consultation is the structure within which source systems group one or more clinical record entries which occurred at the same time and for the same or similar purpose attributed to or asserted by the same actor.

-- the provider system determines under what circumstances to create a consultation.
-This may vary between provider systems
+- the provider system determines under what circumstances to create a consultation - this may vary between provider systems
 - consultations do not exclusively represent clinician-patient encounters, although they are commonly used for that purpose
 - consultations may record purely administrative or communications triggered events on source systems (for example, repeat medication administration, a pathology report filed into the patient record via messaging workflow)
 - consultations are generally assigned and attributed to what can loosely be termed a 'Date/Doctor/Place/Type' (Encounter), although these attributes may be overridden or refined in the context of individual record entries within the consultation